 Each of Utah's wilderness areas offers a unique experience for the traveler; all are a breath of fresh air.

-With more than 1 million acres of federally designated wilderness, no matter where you are in Utah, there's pristine land nearby for hunting, fishing, horseback riding, hiking, backpacking and camping.
+With more than 1 million acres of federally designated wilderness, no matter where you are in Utah, there's pristine land nearby for hiking, wildlife watching and backcountry solitude.
+Check with lands administrators (BLM, national forest) for additional information on permissible wilderness activities, including horseback riding and camping regulations.
+Noncommercial fishing and hunting may be available seasonally and with licenses.

 Twin Peaks Wilderness Area, Wasatch Front